Marco4413/CP77-BetterSleeves/README.md

 This mod also syncs inventory sleeves and allows you to manually roll up/down sleeves in photo mode.

+These kind of mods work by swapping FPP models (sleeveless) with TPP ones (sleeved).
+That's why most modded clothing won't work (because it is usually not designed to be seen in both perspectives or to be used with a Sleeves mod).
+Moreover, collars may disappear in TPP if you turn on the inventory sync (enabled by default) or auto roll on vehicles TPP (not enabled by default) settings.

 There are currently 2 mods which already do what this mod does:
 - [Sleeves (DJ_Kovrik)](https://www.nexusmods.com/cyberpunk2077/mods/3309)
   - This mod is highly integrated with the game, it adds new UI to change the state of sleeves.